 2. Get Fit

-On the Inca Trail we had people of all ages, sizes, and fitness levels.
-However, I highly recommend preparing your body a little, and familiarizing yourself with how your body reacts to high altitude.
-But, don’t worry, you don’t need to an extreme amount of training.
-To prepare, I went on one to two hikes a week, and did plenty of dog walking.
+On the Inca Trail, we had people of all ages, sizes, and fitness levels.
+However, I highly recommend preparing your body a little and familiarizing yourself with how your body reacts to high altitude.
+But, don’t worry, you don’t need to do an extreme amount of training.
+To prepare, I went on one to two hikes a week and did plenty of dog walking.
 My hikes on average ranged from 3 to 7 miles.
 However, as fit as you are, everybody reacts differently to altitude.
 Try finding a hike in your area that has somewhat of a higher altitude.
 I only had the opportunity to do one higher altitude hike.
 It was not as high as the Inca Trail, but it still gave me an idea of how my body feels when the air is thinner.
 But don’t stress out too much!
 Your tour leader has helped many people hike the Inca Trail, and will be there to help you if you start to feel sick, or simply need a little extra motivation.

 3. Technology Tools

-I am a firm believer in digital detoxing when traveling, but when hiking in the wilderness, it is comforting to know that I have helpful resources at my fingertips if I ever need it.
-When hiking or traveling, there are always a few resources and apps I like to have on my phone or iTouch to stay safe.
-As a traveler, we are more vulnerable to security threats or identity theft on public computers and Wi-Fi.
-I choose to use a VPN when traveling for Wi-Fi security in hotels, to avoid computer viruses, and to gain access to content that is geo-blocked.
+I am a firm believer in digital detoxing when travelling, but when hiking in the wilderness, it is comforting to know that I have helpful resources at my fingertips if I ever need it.
+When hiking or travelling, there are always a few resources and apps I like to have on my phone or iTouch to stay safe.
+As a traveller, we are more vulnerable to security threats or identity theft on public computers and Wi-Fi.
+I choose to use a VPN when travelling for Wi-Fi security in hotels, to avoid computer viruses, and to gain access to content that is geo-blocked.
 For my Inca Trail trek I downloaded the MotionX GPS app.
 The app supports GPS navigation without the need for cell service.
 Thankfully our guides kept us on track, but it was comforting knowing that if anything happened, I could use my phone as a backup for navigation help.

 4. Make a Visit to Your Doctor

-When traveling anywhere, it is important to check in with your doctor.
-Different regions of the world may require various vaccinations, or medication.
+When travelling anywhere, it is important to check in with your doctor.
+Different regions of the world may require various vaccinations or medication.
 Before visiting your doctor, it is also helpful to do a little bit of your own research as to what medications or vaccinations are needed for travel.
 Your doctor may be familiar with vaccinations needed for Peru, but you are the only person who knows what your trip will consist of.
 Be sure to mention to your doctor if you are going to the Peruvian Amazon, or high altitude.
 For the Inca Trail I recommend packing the following medications: